its-dirg/IdProxy/doc/Setup.rst

 """""""""""
 You must verify that you have a correct full path to the xmlsec binary in your system or you will get some hard traced errors.

+BASE
+""""
+Do not change!
+Must be the full URL including port, defined in server_conf.example.

+FULL_PATH
+"""""""""
+Must point to the complete path on disk to this file!
+Needed by the script create_metadata.sh and the IdP to find all configurations.
+No need to change this!

+WORKING_DIR
+"""""""""""
+This is the directory for the IdP.

 YUBIKEY_SERVER
 """"""""""""""